vgXhc/willy_street/README.md

 # willy_street
 Using Google Maps API to get real-time traffic data during the Willy Street trial

 You can read more about the background of this [on my blog](https://haraldkliems.netlify.app/posts/2025-09-13-using-the-google-routes-api-to-collect-travel-time-data-during-a-traffic-trial/).
+The code has been updated since then.

 ## Data
 A raw data set is committed after each run in [`data/data_raw.csv`](data/data_raw.csv).
 Unless you have a good reason to use the raw data, you should use one of the cleaned files instead.
 Those create a number of additional variables to facilitate analysis (see codebook below) and remove entries with incorrect or incomplete data.
 The clean data is available as a [`csv`](data/data_clean.csv) or [`RDS`](data/data_clean.RDS) file.